samiux/samiux.github.io/croissants.md

 - __netplan__ as default
 - Support WIFI (for Monitoring Interface only) (Intel AX200 for WPA3 is not recommended as it is unstable unless the kernel is 5.11.0-36 or later)

-* Do not upgrade to Ubuntu 22.04 LTS as Suricata has some problems for running on it.
+* Do not upgrade to Ubuntu 22.04 LTS as Suricata has some problems when running on it.

 ## MAIN COMPONENTS